HomeLatest NewsEnterprise ITDruva aims to increase headcount and triple revenue in Asia-Pacific

 “Emerging businesses in Asia-Pacific, and around the globe, understand that an effective way to grow quickly and meet market demands is by deploying technology that can scale with your business,” said Jaspreet Singh, CEO and founder, Druva.

-“Our new Singapore office will support our goal to provide every business with a better and simpler way to manage their most valuable IP, data,” he said.
+“Our new Singapore office will support our goal to provide every business with a better and simpler way to manage their most valuable IP, enterprise data,” he said.

 China Aviation Oil Corporation is the largest physical jet fuel trader in Asia-Pacific and the key supplier of imported jet fuel to China’s civil aviation industry.